jdlib/deepdive/UserGuide.md

 else the test fails (usually by throwing `AssertionErrors`).

 `org.junit.Assert` and `òrg.testng.Assert` offer a basic set of static assert methods to test expectations, e.g. to test if an actual value equals the expected value.
-Deep Dive offers an [own version of basic assert methods](#basic-assertions) to replace JUnit or TestNG assertions.
+DeepDive offers an [own version of basic assert methods](#basic-assertions) to replace JUnit or TestNG assertions.

 A fluent assertion API goes beyond static assert methods: Given an actual computed value such an API provides a type specific assertion object which allows you to test properties of the actual value.
-Deep Dive offers a [fluent assertion API](#fluent-api) like AssertJ or Google Truth but additionally allows you to dive deep, i.e. going back and forth between different assertion objects.
+DeepDive offers a [fluent assertion API](#fluent-api) like AssertJ or Google Truth but additionally allows you to dive deep, i.e. going back and forth between different assertion objects.
 This results in a small library and API while at the same time allows to express a lot of assertions.